ExcaliburZero/mrds_info/docs/monster_raising/lifespan.rst

 Increase
 ^^^^^^^^
-There are two rare items that can increase your monster's lifespan: Silver Peach and Gold peach.
+There are two rare items that can increase your monster's lifespan: :ref:`Silver Peach and Gold peach <lifespan_increasing_items>`.
 Lifespan maxes out at :code:`9999`, so increasing your monsters lifespan can have it exceed it's original lifespan at creation.

 .. csv-table::
     :header: "Name", "Lifespan increase"